Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

-There are interesting properties of these shapes or ``simplicies'' that we will not address here.
 More can be said about this strict interval: The category of simplicial sets is the classifying topos for such strict intervals \cite{moerdijkmaclane}.
-Furthermore, as explained in \cite{riehlshulman}, by embedding simplicial sets into the category of bisimplicial sets it is possible to show that it presents the ``classifying (1,$ \infty$)-topos'' of strict intervals.
+Furthermore, as explained in \cite{riehlshulman}, by embedding simplicial sets into the category of bisimplicial sets it is possible to show that the later presents the ``classifying ($ \infty$,1)-topos'' of strict intervals.

 Finally, there is a third layer of types that has all the ordinary type formers of Homotopy Type Theory and one additional type former, the \textit{extension type}, that involves the previous layers.
 Its formation rule is: